gopherjs/gopherjs/compiler/internal/dce/README.md

 duck-types to an interface must have all of the matching methods also alive.

-In theory the unexported functions are also alive however, for GopherJS there is an exception because duck-typing is handled separately the method definitions.
+In theory the unexported functions are also alive however, for GopherJS there is an exception because duck-typing is handled separately from the method definitions.
 Those difference are discussed in [Dependencies](#dependencies) but for this idea we discuss DCE more generally.